EIGC Methods and Instrumentation

 Library Sequencing

-EIGC can provide library quantification services and sequencing services on our Illumina NextSeq 550 and MiSeq instruments.
-EIGC can help you to outsource larger sequencing projects.
+EIGC can provide library quantification services and sequencing services on our Illumina NextSeq 2000 Illumina MiSeq, or ONT Nanopore GridION instruments.
+EIGC can help you to outsource sequencing projects which cannot be supported by the instrumentation on site.

 Whole genome sequencing